microsoft/language-server-protocol/_specifications/specification-3-15.md

 export namespace TextDocumentSaveReason {

 	/**
-	 * Manually triggered, e.g. by the user pressing save, by starting debugging,
+	 * Manually triggered, for example, by the user pressing save,
-	 * or by an API call.
+	 * by starting debugging, or by an API call.
 	 */
 	export const Manual = 1;